- University Libraries

-Art & Architecture Library: 20th Century Graphic Design Collection
+Art & Architecture Library: 20th Century Poster Collection

-With over 1200 items, our 20th century poster collection features work from influential graphic designers.
-The majority of the collection consists of large-format Swiss advertising posters.
-The collection, created from two generous donations, serves as a resource for students studying design foundations, graphic design, typography, and printmaking.
-It also assists students gain practical skills in the fields of collections management, gallery curation, and exhibition installation.
+With over 1500 items, our 20th century poster collection features the work of influential graphic designers.
+Generously donated by Dennis Ichiyama and Oscar Fernandez, the collection focuses on large-format Swiss advertising posters.
+These works serve as a resource for students studying design foundations, graphic design, typography, and printmaking.
+They also support practical skills in the fields of collections management, gallery curation, and exhibition installation.

 Notable Names in the Collection